-Cyclopharm's ability to initiate sales of Technegas[TM] in the US is the result of the persistence and hard work of our highly skilled global team along with the unwavering support of our Board and shareholders through the process to secured USFDA approval.
-Importantly, USFDA approval has also established a platform for maximising the breadth of clinical use of Technegas[TM] across a wide range of respiratory applications going forward.
+Cyclopharm's ability to initiate sales of TechnegasTM in the US is the result of the persistence and hard work of our highly skilled global team along with the unwavering support of our Board and shareholders through the process to secured USFDA approval.
+Importantly, USFDA approval has also established a platform for maximising the breadth of clinical use of TechnegasTM across a wide range of respiratory applications going forward.

-While USFDA approval for Technegas[TM] is a major milestone for Cyclopharm, our ability to now make this technology available to US clinicians and to the patients they serve, is where the key significance lies.
+While USFDA approval for TechnegasTM is a major milestone for Cyclopharm, our ability to now make this technology available to US clinicians and to the patients they serve, is where the key significance lies.
 Our preparation for a rapid entry into the US market, based on our global experience, consisted of building our inventory along with US service and training capabilities.
 The existing and substantial clinical demand does not require a large sales force to promote a product that has been long sought after clinically in the US market.
-We look forward to providing you with regular updates on the US rollout of Technegas as we proceed with this exciting new phase for the company.
+We look forward to providing you with regular updates on the US rollout of TechnegasTM as we proceed with this exciting new phase for the company.

-The Company's strong balance sheet and cash balance at year-end of \$11.73 million means we are sufficiently funded to launch the initial rollout of Technegas in the US market as well as our growth aspirations in the rest of the countries in which we operate.
+The Company's strong balance sheet and cash balance at year-end of \$11.73 million means we are sufficiently funded to launch the initial rollout of TechnegasTM in the US market as well as our growth aspirations in the rest of the countries in which we operate.

-We are also continuing to accelerate opportunities, via clinical trials, to develop our Beyond PE strategy, designed to expand the use of TechnegasTM into the treatment and management of additional and exponentially larger indications, such as COPD, Asthma and Long-COVID.
+We are also continuing to accelerate opportunities, via clinical trials, to develop our Beyond PE strategy, designed to expand the use of Technegas $^{\text{TM}}$ into the treatment and management of additional and exponentially larger indications, such as COPD, Asthma and Long-COVID.

+Additional clinical papers are expected to be published in 2024 focusing on obstructive pulmonary disease.
 Cyclopharm estimates there are over 500 million patients suffering collectively with COPD and/or Asthma who may benefit from the use of TechnegasTM.
 Notably, the global COPD market is approximately 30 times the size of the PE market.
 The Company's entry into the US market, the largest medical market in the world, is also expected to accelerate this Beyond PE strategy.